Create Your Garden

 Mechanical Damage

-• Lawn Equipment: The bark can be easily damaged by lawnmowers or trimmers, making the tree susceptible to diseases.
+• Lawn Equipment: The bark of young trees can be easily damaged by lawnmowers or string trimmers.
+A mulch ring around the trunk protects the bark and reduces the need for close mowing.

 Cultural Issues